Getting started with domains and DNS

 So to become a domain registrant you need to register a domain with a registrar and they will forward that on to the TLD Administrator once it is confirmed.
 You then set up DNS hosting with a name server host and add the name server details to your registration, as the TLD admin has to update the records on their end.

 I chose a .net domain as this is just a personal website with no shop or other services provided, .net is also a nice global TLD with very little restrictions around who can register it.
 Originally I used a local Australian based registrar as they had great prices and local support is always nice.
 However, after a change in management and pricing, I have since moved over to AWS R53.
 At the time when I moved my domains over to R53, they were the cheapest I could find.
-However, since then CloudFlare released their registrar released their registrar and it might be just a little cheaper.
+However, since then CloudFlare released their registrar and it might be just a little cheaper.

 The things I look for in a registrar are pretty basic,